racherson/uno_player/README.md

 **3. Opponents' Turns**

-When it is an opponents turn, they can either draw or play a card.
+When it is an opponent's turn, they can either draw or play a card.
 Both outcomes will involve commands in the commands tab in Companions.

 If an opponent draws and then plays a card (e.g. they had no playable cards in their hand and the card they drew was playable), run the following command (opponentDrewAndPlayed ?opponent ?card) with the respective opponent and card entities.
 Here is an example of the opponentDrewAndPlayed command with real entities:  (opponentDrewAndPlayed opponent1 green5)